JakubIllner/jakubillner.github.io/_posts/2023-02-19-data-lake-on-oci-object-storage-2.markdown

 Entities may be further decomposed into partitions to simplify data and lifecycle management and to improve performance of queries.
-Partitions are especially important for any entities that track temporal data.
-For these entities, partitions allows simple archival or deletion of historical data, they allow management operations on single partition, and they support partition pruning in queries.
+Partitions are especially important for entities tracking temporal data.
+For these entities, partitions enable simple archival or deletion of historical data, they allow management operations on single partition, and they support partition pruning in queries.

 In our simple use case, all the entities contain temporal data and should be therefore partitioned.
 (Actually, most entities in Data Lake contain bi-temporal data, with Event